 However, this effect has only been found in alcoholics with a condition called chronic alcoholic myopathy (study).
 Alcoholics without that condition are able to maintain their muscle mass without issue (study).

-Presumably, this means that having a drink or two in the evening won’t really have any impact on muscle growth at all.
+To summarize, having a drink or two in the evening probably won’t have any measurable impact on muscle growth.

 Drinking Can Harm Compliance